 The Governing Body continues self-evaluation and skills audit to identify areas where Governors might be more aware of and informed in the conduct of their responsibilities.
 This has been particularly relevant given the continuing opportunity presented by the recruitment of new Governors and the need for initial training & introduction to committee work.
-The Clerk to the Governors maintains & monitors a training and updating schedule to ensure Governors are compliant & informed.
+The Governance Professional maintained a training and updating schedule to ensure Governors are compliant & informed, although opportunity for such activity was greatly curtailed.

-The experience of Governors continues to provide a diverse range of perspectives that enables robust decision making and reduces the risks of concentrating power.
+The experience of Governors continues to provide a diverse range of perspectives that enables robust decision-making and reduces the risks of undue influence upon school leadership.
 Members can take decisions via special resolution without requiring unanimity.

-Governors continue to update themselves and develop skills through training courses and seminars.
+Governors continue to update themselves and develop skills through training courses and seminars that have been delivered virtually.
 Briefings to the whole Governing body are made by specialists on current themes and areas of concern whilst governors' committees benefit from the proactive participation of senior school staff and external professionals.
-There is an annual briefing on safeguarding for all governors.
-All new governors are required to attend the appropriate induction training for school governors run by the local authority.
+There is an annual briefing on safeguarding for all governors which was circulated electronically

+All new governors are required to attend the appropriate induction training for school governors run by the local authority when this becomes available.
 Governors with specific responsibilities attend external courses to improve their knowledge and become familiar with current issues for schools and trends in education.
-On-line training and information subscription services assist in updating individual governors..
+On-line training and information subscription services have, in the circumstances greatly assisted this process.

-The Governing Body has a qualified and experienced Clerk who ensures that the appropriate annual evaluation and skills audits enable Governors to assess their contribution and potential toward fulfilling their responsibilities.
+The Governing Body has a qualified and experienced Governance Professional who ensures that the appropriate annual evaluation and skills audits enable Governors to assess their contribution and potential toward fulfilling their responsibilities.
+The Governance Professional retired during August & matters to find a replacement were put in hand immediately.